Skip to content

 Pāpiliō levior est ave (The butterfly is lighter than the bird)

 levior (a latin word meaning lighter) is a web (HTTP/HTTPs) to Gemini proxy.
-It converts web pages (as well as Atom/RSS feeds) on-the-fly to the gemtext format, allowing you to browse regular web pages with any Gemini browser without having to suffer the heavyness associated with certain technologies of the modern web.
+It converts web pages (as well as Atom/RSS feeds) on-the-fly to the gemtext format, allowing you to browse the web with any Gemini browser.

 pipeline status coverage report